ghowland/slicuist/README.md

 ### Layer 3.2: Dynamic RPC is GUI Driven

-Test RPC scripts inside the web site.
+Add, edit or remove RPC URIs inside the web site.

 ### Layer 3.3: Widget Rendering Data is Dynamic and GUI Driven